-- Always unplug the lights when you leave the house or go to sleep, or use an automatic light timer to turn your lights on and off at specific times of the day.
+Always unplug the lights when you leave the house or go to sleep, or use an automatic light timer to turn your lights on and off at specific times of the day.

-After the holidays, you'll want to carefully store away all of your seasonal decorations in a dry place, such as an interior closet.
+After the holidays, you'll want to carefully store away all your seasonal decorations in a dry place like an interior closet.
 Allow light sets that have been outdoors in wet weather or accumulated moisture time to dry out before placing them in storage.
 Avoid storing lights and decorations in attics or basements where the amount of moisture fluctuates during the year.

 Additionally, keeping incandescent light strands neat and organized can help preserve their life by preventing broken or missing bulbs, damaged cords and messy tangles.
 As you disassemble, inspect cords and wires for cuts, nicks and other damage.
 Proper removal of lights will save you considerable time next year when you go to set them up again.

-Various types of reels and spools designed exclusively for holiday lights can be purchased.
+There are also reels and spools designed exclusively for storing holiday lights.
 Simply wrap your lights around these devices as indicated and place them in an appropriate storage bin, box or storage bag.
 If you don't have a reel or spool, try wrapping them around a sturdy cardboard sheet or tube.
 Be careful not to wrap too tightly as this can put strain on the wires.